sylefeb/Silice/projects/vga_doomchip/README.md

 This is very much a work in progress, and Silice has evolved together with the DooM-chip.
 Therefore the code is not always using of the latest language niceties.

-It is also slow compared to what it should be, as the main loop is way too sequential.
-This will be improved and optimized (resulting in a much more elegant code!) but only once all features are in.
-First, let's make it work!
+More importantly, it is slow compared to what it should be, essentially because the main loop is naively sequential.
+This will be soon improved and optimized (resulting in a much more elegant code!), but the focus was first and foremost on make it happen!

 ## Where's All the Data?